The Delegates Revolt

 These attempts to defend the cuts as a necessary sacrifice also inflame the deep anger at the growing corruption scandal.
 The past few weeks have seen government ministers oscillate between justifying accepting hundreds of thousands of pounds in designer clothes, concert tickets, holidays and lavish parties and explaining why pensioners surviving on £12,000 a year must tighten their belts.
 Sacrifice, it seems, is only expected of some.

 It is these deficiencies in Starmer’s character and the political project that he leads which are responsible for the government’s cratering popularity after such a short time in power.
-And if his team believe that the public will thank him in the coming years for inflicting cuts on the most vulnerable while leaving the wealthy unscathed, they are sorely mistaken.
+And if his team believes that the public will thank him in the coming years for inflicting cuts on the most vulnerable while leaving the wealthy unscathed, they are sorely mistaken.

 The tragedy of the Starmer government already finding itself in this predicament is that it was all so predictable and avoidable.
 The few occasions in his speech where the prime minister spoke with genuine passion and conviction were when he took swipes and sneered at the Left and his own party members.
 It’s a shame, really.
 With the battle over the winter fuel payments set to rumble on, he could benefit from listening to them.